TeamGym

 TeamGym is a form of competition created by the European Union of Gymnastics.
 The first official competition was held in Finland in 1996.
 Originally named EuroTeam, TeamGym received its current name in 2002.
 From 1996 to 2008, the European Championships was an event for clubs; since 2010 the competition is contested with national teams representing different countries.
 TeamGym events consist of three sections: women, men and mixed teams.
 Gymnasts perform skills in three different disciplines: floor, tumbling and trampette.
 In common for the performance is effective teamwork, good technique in the elements and spectacular acrobatic skills.

+A variation of the sport in the United States is governed by USA Gymnastics under the Gymnastics for All (GfA) discipline.

 Events

 Floor

 All members of the Team take part in the floor program, composed of a mixture of dance, flexibility and skill.
-The routine has to be skillfully choreographed and the judges look out for changes in shape.
-There needs to be at least two spins, two jumps/leaps, two acrobatic elements, two balance/power elements, two section elements and one combination of elements.
-These section elements are bodywaves for women's teams, power elements for men's teams and lifts for mixed teams.
-Floor routines are performed to music.
+The routine has to be skillfully choreographed and the judges look out for gymnasts to be synchronised and for all gymnasts to correctly perform each element.

+Within the routine you must include 10 elements on the TeamGym Code of Points.
+These can differ for each team.